Portuguese maritime exploration: Atlantic exploration (1418–1488)

-In 1415, the Portuguese occupied the North African city of Ceuta to gain a foothold on Morocco and control shipping through the Strait of Gibraltar.
+In 1415, the Portuguese occupied the North African city of Ceuta to gain a foothold in Morocco and control shipping through the Strait of Gibraltar.
 They also hoped to extend Christianity and provide an outlet for Portuguese nobles looking to gain riches and honor in war.
 Among the participants of the action was the young Prince Henry the Navigator.
 Appointed governor of the Order of Christ in 1420, while personally holding profitable monopolies on resources in Algarve, he took the lead role in encouraging Portuguese maritime exploration until his death in 1460.
 He invested in sponsoring voyages down the coast of Mauritania, gathering a group of merchants, shipowners, and other stakeholders interested in new opportunities for maritime trade.
 Later his brother Prince Pedro granted him a royal monopoly of all profits from trading within the areas discovered.

 In 1418, two of Henry's captains, João Gonçalves Zarco and Tristão Vaz Teixeira were driven by a storm to Porto Santo an uninhabited island off the coast of Africa which may have been known to Europeans since the 14th century.
 In 1419 Zarco and Teixeira made a landfall on Madeira.
-They returned with Bartolomeu Perestrelo and Portuguese settlement of the islands began.
+They returned with Bartolomeu Perestrelo, and Portuguese settlement of the islands began.
 There, wheat and later sugarcane were cultivated, as in Algarve, by the Genoese, becoming profitable activities.
 This helped both them and Prince Henry become wealthier.

 A Portuguese attempt to capture Grand Canary, one of the nearby Canary Islands, which had been partially settled by Spaniards in 1402 was unsuccessful and met with protestations from Castile.
 Although the exact details are uncertain, cartographic evidence suggests the Azores were probably discovered in 1427 by Portuguese ships sailing under Henry's direction, and settled in 1432, suggesting that the Portuguese were able to navigate at least 745 mi from the Portuguese coast.

 At around the same time as the unsuccessful attack on the Canary Islands, the Portuguese began to explore the North African coast.
 Sailors feared what lay beyond Cape Bojador at the time, as Europeans did not know what lay beyond on the African coast, and did not know whether it was possible to return once it was passed.
 Henry wished to know how far the Muslim territories in Africa extended, and whether it was possible to reach the source of the lucrative tran-Saharan caravan gold trade and perhaps to join forces with the long-lost Christian kingdom of Prester John that was rumoured to exist somewhere to the east.